Flann O’Brien: Commentary

 Note: The version printed here is the American one which includes an allusion to a imperfect understanding of the sexual relation which, in the Irish-printed version, was simply called an ‘imperfect understanding of the world’ that caused the protagonist to go to sea at 16.
 “Drink and Time in Dublin” (1946) is called ‘a blackly comic tale about a man who goes on the batter while his wife is out of town’ and ‘a Dublin drunk’s version of Proust’s À la Recherche du Temps Perdu.
 The beginnings of ‘Slattery’s Sago Saga, the unfinished novel, are also given here.
 (Frank McNally, review of Murphy & Hopper, eds., Short Fiction of Flann O’Brien, in The Irish Times, 24 Aug.
 2013.)

 David Wheatley, ‘review of Maehb Long, ed.
 Yours Severely: The Collected Letters of Flann O’Brien, in Literary Review (5 July 2018): ‘[...]
 The Third Policeman is (among other things) a terrifying portrait of fear and loathing in the Irish Free State.
 The mismatch between the fantasy worlds carved out by its characters and the everyday reality of squalor and alcoholism endured by its author is among the most painful aspects of O’Brien’s life. / The collaborative nature of O’Brien’s Cruiskeen Lawn column has long been public knowledge, with Niall Montgomery stepping in whenever O’Brien was ‘unwell’ in the Jeffrey Bernard sense.
 It is dispiriting in the extreme, then, to see O’Brien lash out at Montgomery in 1964, though later correspondence suggests the slight was forgiven by his architect friend.
 He and Timothy O’Keeffe, O’Brien’s endlessly indulgent publisher, are the true heroes of this book.
 As we hurtle miserably towards O’Brien’s death on 1 April 1966, at the age of fifty-four, we dread each new eruption of rage almost as much as the letters’ original recipients must have done.
 Most of the time the later O’Brien was, quite simply, a miserable auld ballocks.
 Such was his hostility towards the Gardaí, who were pursuing him - unfairly, he felt - for drink-driving, that he planned to have an engineless car towed into place outside a pub with the intention of climbing into it at closing time, before triumphantly denying to the waiting constables that he was drunk and in charge of a vehicle.
 Woe betide the publican who served him less than a full measure of spirits (he carried his own measure, just to be sure) or attempted to close his premises before O’Brien fancied moving on.
 Hyperbolic self-praise of his latest projects becomes a tedious leitmotif.
 The endless letters about double taxation on translations of At Swim-Two-Birds are unbearable.
-While writing The Dalkey Archive he becomes obsessed with the idea that St Augustine may have been black, and inflicts his theories, N-word and all, on his correspondents in screaming capital letters, over and over again.’ (... &c.; for full-text version, see Library > Criticism > Reviews - as infra.)
+While writing The Dalkey Archive he becomes obsessed with the idea that St Augustine may have been black, and inflicts his theories, N-word and all, on his correspondents in screaming capital letters, over and over again.’ (... &c.; for full-text copy, see Library > Criticism > Reviews - as infra.)

 Laura Lovejoy, ‘Urban Degeneracy and the Free State in Flann O’Brien’s At Swim-Two-Birds’, in Irish Urban Fictions, ed., Maria Beville & Deirdre Flynn [Lit.
 Urban Studies Ser.]
 (London: Palgrave 2018), pp.129-47 - Abstract: ‘Cities have long been associated with leisure and the freedom of modernity in literature, appearing as characters in a range of Victorian to modernist European fictions which depict liberatory flânerie and metropolitan idleness.
 In the nation-building discourses of early twentieth-century Ireland, however, the urban was often positioned as a site of moral degeneration.
 During the Free State period in Ireland (1922-1937), social problems such as idleness, prostitution, and corrupting modern entertainments were increasingly framed within discourses of degeneration by authorities who turned their scrutinising gaze inward following independence.
 Dublin in particular emerged in the most influential religious and educational discourses of the 1920s and 1930s as a locus of cultural decay and contagion, a contaminating space which endangered the entire nation.
 According to prominent champions of social and moral hygiene, Dublin was the chief headquarters of vice, a location which spawned indecent literature, showed immoral films, and housed the largest concentration of prostitutes in Ireland.
 The early twentieth-century social reform discourses which positioned Dublin as a modern forum of iniquity are precisely those under assault by Flann O’Brien in his novel At Swim-Two-Birds (1939).
 The novel’s portrayal of a morally squalid 1930s Dublin satirises the worst fears of the Free State’s most vocal social purity advocates.
 In At Swim-Two-Birds, the city becomes a site of corruption and defilement for the young male narrator, drawing him further away from the idealised visions of robust, athletic, masculinity against which he is measured.
 This chapter explores how O’Brien’s fictional representation of 1930s Dublin skewers contemporary Catholic discourses which constructed the city as a locus of sin and degeneration, illustrating the novel’s focus on the teachings of the Irish Christian Brothers as a particular target.
 O’Brien’s subversive portrayal of the moral topography of 1930s Dublin toys with the specific social anxieties which shaped the moral landscape of the Free State period as he presents the city as a site which permits rebellion against Catholic moral instruction.’
 (Palgrave Publ.; available in Springar Link - online; accessed 05.10.2018.)